Nostrademous/Dota2-FullOverwrite/readme.md

 TODOs/FIXMEs:
 -------------
 Lots, we need :
--   **advanced** fighting logic
+-   **advanced** fighting logic (i.e., pre-assignment of stun overlaps and CC of enemies in team fights)
--   bot 5-man assembly logic, general map movement
+-   bot 5-man assembly logic, and general map movement (currently bots kind of move as lone wolves)
 -   roshan logic, etc.
 -   **dynamic** item purchasing for heroes
 -   **dynamic** skill builds for heroes
 -   **dynamic** hero selection for synergy and countering the opposition
 -   implement lots more heroes
--   implement dealing with disappearing heroes (b/c they go invis for example)
+-   implement dealing with disappearing heroes (b/c they go invis for example, or juke)
+-   implement recognizing/attacking enemy non-hero units (e.g., Jugg's Healing Ward, Pugna's Nether Ward, etc.)

 A lot of FIXMEs/TODOs are commented in code - I add them as a tag to get back to with ideas.